 Practical Action and SEforAll

-We have worked with the SEforAll initiative from the very beginning; we currently participate on the Energy Access Committee, and have served on the SEforAll Forum's steering committees in both 2014 and 2015.
-We are working closely with the initiative in Kenya, Zimbabwe, Nepal and Rwanda; and, more recently, Nigeria and Sierra Leone through our involvement in Power for All.
+We have worked with the SEforAll initiative from the very beginning; we previously participated on the Energy Access Committee, and have served on the SEforAll Forum's steering committees in both 2014 and 2015.
+We have worked closely with the initiative in Kenya, Zimbabwe, Nepal and Rwanda; and, more recently, Nigeria and Sierra Leone through our involvement in Power for All.

 The SEforAll goals will only be achieved with the participation of civil society organisations.
 Civil society's long-standing and invaluable experience of delivering vital energy services to those beyond the reach of national grids, and our ability to connect and represent the needs and experiences of poor communities, must be valued and integrated into the process.
 Recognising this, Practical Action is a founding member of the ACCESS coalition which strengthens the voice of civil society in initiatives such as SEforAll.